Paddlepop25/codeinstitute-insta-ramen/README.md

     - **Cancel & Delete Buttons -** The 'cancel' button is in green to give a contrast against the orange theme button indicating a different function from the rest.
 The 'delete' button is in bright red because it indicates danger of not being able to retrieve the ramen once it is deleted

-    - **Forms -** A ligtened yellow background was chosen for the 'add ramen' and 'edit ramen' forms to give it a pop-up look on the page.
+    - **Forms -** A ligtened yellow background was chosen for the 'add ramen', 'add brand' and 'edit ramen' forms to give it a pop-up look on the page.
 All the labels fonts are in the orange colour to keep the theme consistent across all pages

     - **Active Input fields -** When an input field is active, the materialized icons & bottom border transforms to orange, keeping the primary orange color theme consistent